jzanetti/sijin_task_202303/README.md

 - `preproc`: what preprocessing steps to be carried out
   - `norm`: applying min/max scaling on the data
   - `fft`: applying FFT smoothing

+- `missing_fill_method`: the method used to fill the missing data in the WW dataset.

 - `regions`: regions to be included in the study (if _null_ then all regions will be used)